Rowan Witt: Career

-Other theatre roles during this time include John Hinckley in the Australian tour of Sondheim's Assassins, Danny in Baby at the Hayes Theatre, Leaf Coneybear in William Finn's The 25th Annual Putnam County Spelling Bee, originating the role of Chandler Bing in the Australian production of Friends: the Musical, and Young Buddy in the acclaimed concert production of Sondheim's Follies – opposite Philip Quast, Debra Byrne, Lisa McCune, and David Hobson.
+In 2016, Witt played Young Buddy in the acclaimed concert production of Sondheim's Follies, opposite Philip Quast, Debra Byrne, Lisa McCune, and David Hobson.
+He also appeared as Danny in the musical Baby at the Hayes Theatre.

-Witt's breakout role came as Elder McKinley in the original Australian cast of mega-musical The Book of Mormon, both at The Princess Theatre in Melbourne and the Sydney Lyric Theatre in Sydney.
-For this role he won several awards including a Sydney Theatre Award, and a Helpmann Award nomination.
-The production boasted the biggest opening sales of any musical in Australia's history selling more than $5 million worth of tickets in the first few hours.
+Witt's breakout role came as Elder McKinley in the original Australian cast of musical The Book of Mormon, both at The Princess Theatre in Melbourne and the Sydney Lyric Theatre in Sydney.
+For this role, he won several awards including a 2018 Sydney Theatre Award, and a 2017 Helpmann Award nomination.
+The production boasted the biggest opening sales of any musical in Australia's history, selling more than $5 million worth of tickets in the first few hours.

-Directly after, Witt signed on as the romantic lead in the acclaimed revival of Bock and Harnick's, She Loves Me at the Hayes Theatre, before playing Dean in the acclaimed Sydney premiere of Brandon Jacobs-Jenkins' play, Gloria.
-For both roles he was nominated for BW and Sydney Theatre Awards.
+Directly after The Book of Mormon, Witt signed on as the romantic lead in the acclaimed revival of Bock and Harnick's She Loves Me at the Hayes Theatre, before playing Dean in the acclaimed Sydney premiere of Brandon Jacobs-Jenkins' play, Gloria.
+For both roles he was nominated for Broadway World and Sydney Theatre Awards.

-In 2021, Witt starred opposite Katherine Parkinson (The IT Crowd) in the first Paramount+ original television series, Spreadsheet.
-And across 2022-2023, Witt took up the iconic role of King George III in the Australian production of Hamilton.
-It was during this period that he was cast in Sundance's "wild and darkly poignant" Totally Completely Fine, in which he starred as John, opposite Thomasin Mackenzie, John Noble, and Devon Terrell.
+In 2021, Witt starred opposite Katherine Parkinson (The IT Crowd) in the Paramount+ original television series Spreadsheet.
+He also originated the role of Chandler Bing in the Australian stage production of Friends: the Musical.
+Then from 2022 to 2023, Witt took up the role of King George III in the Australian stage production of Hamilton.
+It was during this period that he was cast in Sundance's dark comedy television series Totally Completely Fine, in which he starred as John, opposite Thomasin McKenzie, and Devon Terrell.

+In 2025, Witt starred as Sean, partner of Kate (played by Tamala Shelton) and one of the living characters in Ghosts, an Australian adaptation of the British sitcom of the same name.